 Planting: The planting will replicate or mimic what is found; to act as a memory or echo.
 It should reveal and intensify the essential nature of the site and the point of being here.
 The planting needs to be a subtle articulation of what is already there.
 At the centre of the site, the informal arrival point, there might be a practicality or even ‘edibility’ to what grows there: orchards, wild flowers, grasses.
 The building form is a response to the hierarchy of existing trees on site, the tallest part of the building in the highest existing trees to the north east.
 The aim is to create a almost inhabitable canopy for the master bedroom and roof terraces.

-Skene Catling de la Pena Project team: Charlotte Skene Catling, Jaime de la Pena, Theodora Bowering, Amaia Orrico, Tomoaki Todome, Samuel Chisholm, Thomas Greenall, Jordan Hodgson
+Skene Catling de la Pena: Charlotte Skene Catling, Jaime de la Pena, Theodora Bowering, Amaia Orrico, Tomoaki Todome, Samuel Chisholm, Thomas Greenall, Jordan Hodgson, Andrew Jewsbury

-Consultants / collaborators: Marc Frohn, Flintwork: The Flintman Company ltd., David Smith, Landscape & Garden Design: Mary Keen, Pip Morrison, Structural Engineers - Haskins Robinson Waters, Adam Redgrove, Stephen Haskins, Mechanical + Electrical Engineers - Max Fordham, Kai Salman-Lord, Civil Engineers - Infrastructure Design Studio, Martin Jones, Quantity Surveyors - Selway Joyce Partnership, Nick Tarrier, Ed Smith, Hui Meng, Lighting Consultants: Spellman Knowlton Lighting Design, Claire Spellman, Christopher Knowlton, Environmental Consultants - Haycock, Nick Haycock, Amy Evans, Main Contractors: Kingerlee Ltd., Rob Cruikshank
+Consultants / collaborators: Marc Frohn, Flintwork: The Flintman Company ltd., David Smith, Landscape & Garden Design: Mary Keen, Pip Morrison, Interior Design: David Mlinaric, Structural Engineers: Haskins Robinson Waters, Adam Redgrove, Stephen Haskins, Mechanical + Electrical Engineers: Max Fordham, Kai Salman-Lord, Civil Engineers: Infrastructure Design Studio, Martin Jones, Quantity Surveyors: Selway Joyce Partnership, Nick Tarrier, Ed Smith, Hui Meng, Lighting Consultants: Spellman Knowlton Lighting Design, Claire Spellman, Christopher Knowlton, Environmental Consultants: Haycock, Nick Haycock, Amy Evans, Main Contractors: Kingerlee Ltd., Rob Cruikshank